The Cinema Cafe

 Laraine Day, Robert Mitchum

 A year earlier, Alfred Hitchcock utilised a similar plot device in 1945's Spellbound and subsequently Psycho (1960) and Marnie (1964).
 Unlike the Hitchcock films, however, the referential incident portrayed in John Brahm's psychological melodrama is far less blatant, not as dramatically embellished, and therefore more enigmatically connected to our heroine's personality.
 Even after the link between past and present circumstances is revealed, mystery abounds in this dream-like film noir due to its elliptical storytelling style, complex characters, and their actors' subdued but highly effective performances.
-Notorious for its thematically apt flashback within a flashback within a flashback structure, The Locket's cyclic finale, beautifully photographed by one of noir's favourites, Nicholas Musuraca, also boasts of equal stylistic proficiency, importance and dramatic impact.
+Notorious for its thematically apt flashback within a flashback within a flashback structure, * The Locket's cyclic finale, beautifully photographed by one of noir's favourites, Nicholas Musuraca, also boasts of equal stylistic proficiency, importance and dramatic impact.
 In fact, the filmmakers present their story as an imaginatively interpreted past, creating an illusory effect almost as if the characters were floating on fate to their predetermined destinies.
-The Locket can be discovered (updated) Wednesday, January 3 (2024) at 8:15 am PST.
+The Locket can be found (updated) in Eddie Muller’s Noir Alley Saturday, June 22 (2024) at 9:15 pm and again on Sunday, June 23 at 7 am PDT.

 TCM's current monthly schedule can be confirmed by clicking on either of the above images.
 For those who live in parts of the U.S. other than the western region, the time zone can be adjusted in the upper right-hand corner of TCM's programme.